-In addition to our rotating exhibit space in Gallery 92 and our permanent exhibits, BLDG 92 often showcases talent in the atrium, hallways and building forecourt.
+In addition to our rotating exhibit space in the Yard Work Gallery and our permanent exhibits, BLDG 92 often showcases talent in the atrium, hallways and building forecourt.

 Currently on Display:

 Weaving to Heal

 Weaving to Heal highlights the success of weaving as a healing art for individuals living with physical and mental disabilities.
 Presented by Weaving Hand and BLDG 92, this exhibitition explores a shared history of healing arts.